-Cystic Fibrosis Canada may partner with various other funders, including Canadian Centres of Excellence for Commercialization and Research (CECR), and other early-stage funders, and Canadian granting agencies and charities on other additional research funding opportunities.
-Special research initiatives and funding opportunities may be subject to the requirements detailed in this guide including all Cystic Fibrosis Canada policies and financial and scientific reporting requirements, or any other requirements as may be explicitly stated and described in the funding opportunity.
+Cystic Fibrosis Canada may partner with various other funders, including Canadian Centres of Excellence for Commercialization and Research (CECR), other early-stage funders, Canadian granting agencies and charities on other research funding opportunities.
+Special research initiatives and funding opportunities will be subject to the requirements detailed in this guide including all Cystic Fibrosis Canada policies and financial and scientific reporting requirements, or any other requirements as may be explicitly stated and described in the funding opportunity.

-These opportunities will be communicated through the Cystic Fibrosis Canada website.
+These opportunities will be communicated through the Cystic Fibrosis Canada website, or standard Cystic Fibrosis Canada research communications channels.